 By default, all traffic from the remote FortiAP is sent to the FortiGate WiFi controller.
 If split tunneling is configured, only traffic destined for the corporate office networks is routed to the FortiGate unit.
 Other general Internet traffic is routed unencrypted through the local gateway.
-Split tunneling avoids loading the FortiGate unit with unnecessary traffic and allows direct access to local private networks at the FortiAP's location even if the connection to the WiFi controller goes down.
+Split tunneling avoids loading the FortiGate unit with unnecessary traffic and allows access to local private networks at the FortiAP's location.

 Note: Split tunneling in WiFi networks differs in implementation from split tunneling in VPN configurations.

 By default, split tunneling options are not visible in the FortiGate GUI.
 You can make these options visible using the following CLI command:

 Split tunneling is configured in the FortiAP Profile and enabled in the SSID.

 This section assumes that you have already defined SSIDs and now want to make them available to remote FortiAPs.